byrnehollander/diy-hasura-heroku-url-sync/README.md

 One last tip: when you run the above `webhook` command, add an ` &` to the end of it so the command runs in the background – you don't want the server to stop after you've closed your shell session.

-### Second, Configure docker-compose.yaml to Use Environment Variables
+### 2. Configure docker-compose.yaml to Use Environment Variables

 This step should be refreshingly straightforward!
 Instead of directly setting `POSTGRES_PASSWORD` and `HASURA_GRAPHQL_DATABASE_URL` in `docker-compose.yaml`, have them read from environment variables.
 We already named these env vars in `redeploy.sh`, so you can reference them like so: